In this blog post, we’ll discuss a comprehensive Azure Migration step-by-step guide to direct your Azure migration phase, as recommended by Microsoft.

 - Monitoring— keep in mind that cloud services are dynamic where performance is not static nor promised.
 Strictly observe and assess the performance of computation and storage using utilities like the Azure Traffic Manager and ensure real-time reporting of all the resources.

 Should I opt for migration from AWS to Azure?

 It is recommended that you migrate AWS EC2 modules to Azure by leveraging Azure migration services.

 How long does an Azure cloud migration take?

 A moderate-scale project takes around 2-4 months.
-Although, it can take 6-18 months to successfully migrate more complex server settings & configure cloud-native apps.
+However, it can take 6-18 months to successfully migrate more complex server settings & configure cloud-native apps.

-By following all the aforementioned azure migration step by step guide in a sequence while leveraging Azure’s own or 3rd party tools, you can make your transition easier and smooth.
+By following all the aforementioned azure migration step-by-step guides in a sequence while leveraging Azure’s own or 3rd party tools, you can make your transition easier and smoother.
 Start by assessing the right Azure model for your business or application and keep optimizing the performance & security aspects of your cloud environment after the successful migration.